wravoc/harden-freebsd/README.md

 ## Addtional Software
-* Scripts included to check for Vulnerabilities
+* Scripts included to verify the implementation
     * Kernel vulnerablities provided by [Stéphane Lesimple](https://github.com/speed47) spectre-meltdown-checker
-        * You should only be left with the MCEPSC, Machine Check Exception on Page Size Change Vulnerability, CVE-2018-12207
+        * You should only be left with the MCEPSC, Machine Check Exception on Page Size Change Vulnerability, [CVE-2018-12207](https://www.freebsd.org/security/advisories/FreeBSD-SA-19:25.mcepsc.asc)
     * MMAP, MProtect provided by [u/zabolekar](https://www.reddit.com/r/BSD/comments/10isrl3/notes_about_mmap_mprotect_and_wx_on_different_bsd/)
         * `cc mmap_protect.c`
         * `./a.out`